awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 ### Other Communication Flows<a name="lambda-other-communication"></a>
 + To interact with local resources and machine learning models on a core device, Greengrass Lambda functions use platform\-specific operating system interfaces\.
 For example, you can use the `open` method in the [os](https://docs.python.org/2/library/os.html) module in Python 2\.7 functions\.
 To allow a function to access a resource, the function must be *affiliated* with the resource and granted `read-only` or `read-write` permission\.
 For more information, including AWS IoT Greengrass core version availability, see [Access Local Resources with Lambda Functions](access-local-resources.md) and [Perform Machine Learning Inference](ml-inference.md)\.
 **Note**
 If you run your Lambda function without containerization, you cannot use attached local resources and must access those resources directly\.
-AWS IoT Greengrass connectors and machine learning resources are not available for Lambda functions that run without containerization\.
+Machine learning resources are not available for Lambda functions that run without containerization\.
 + Greengrass Lambda functions can use the AWS SDK to communicate with AWS services\.
 For more information, see [AWS SDK](#aws-sdk)\.
 + Greengrass Lambda functions can use third\-party interfaces to communicate with external cloud services, similar to cloud\-based Lambda functions\.